crystal-lang/crystal-book/installation/from_source_repository.md

 # From sources

 If you want to contribute then you might want to install Crystal from sources.
 But Crystal is written in Crystal itself!
-So you first need to use one of the previous described methods to have a running compiler.
+So you first need to use one of the previous described (non source) methods to already have a running compiler.

 You will also need LLVM 3.5 or 3.6 present in the path.
-If you are using Mac and the Homebrew formula, this will be automatically configured for you if you install Crystal adding `--with-llvm` flag.
+If you are using Mac and the Homebrew formula, this will be automatically configured for you if you installed Crystal with the `--with-llvm` flag (ex: `brew install crystal --with-llvm`).

 Then clone the repository: